Homogeneous Riemannian manifolds with non-trivial nullity: Abstract

 \section{Abstract}

 This is a substantially improved version of an earlier preprint of the authors with a similar title.

-We develop a general theory for irreducible homogeneous spaces $M= G/H$, in relation to the nullity $\nu$ of their curvature tensor.
+We develop a general theory for irreducible homogeneous spaces $M= G/H$, in relation to the nullity distribution $\nu$ of their curvature tensor.
 We construct natural invariant (different and increasing) distributions associated with the nullity, that give a deep insight of such spaces.
 In particular, there must exist an order-two transvection, not in the nullity, with null Jacobi operator.
 This fact was very important for finding out the first homogeneous examples with non-trivial nullity, i.e. where the nullity distribution is not parallel.
 Moreover, we construct irreducible examples of conullity $k=3$, the smallest possible, in any dimension.
 None of our examples admit a quotient of finite volume.
 We also proved that $H$ is trivial and $G$ is solvable if $k=3$.

-Another of our main results is that the leaves of the nullity are closed (we used a rather delicate argument).
+Another of our main results is that the leaves, i.e. the integral manifolds, of the nullity are closed (we used a rather delicate argument).
 This implies that $M$ is a Euclidean affine bundle over the quotient by the leaves of $\nu$.
 Moreover, we prove that $\nu ^\perp$ defines a metric connection on this bundle with transitive holonomy or, equivalently, $\nu ^\perp$ is completely non-integrable (this is not in general true for an arbitrary autoparallel and flat invariant distribution).

 We also found some general obstruction for the existence of non-trivial nullity: e.g., if $G$ is reductive (in particular, if $M$ is compact), or if $G$ is two-step nilpotent.